Hand, Foot, and Mouth Disease (HFMD) is a common viral infection that mainly affects children under the age of five.

 Managing Discomfort

 When dealing with HFMD, focus on relieving symptoms not on antiviral meds.
+The main goal is to ease the child’s discomfort from symptoms like mouth ulcers and fever; ensuring proper hydration and rest can help improve their well-being.
 Here are some ways to manage discomfort:

 HFMD is generally mild but can sometimes lead to serious complications like encephalitis and dehydration that require hospitalization.